Local Computation: Lower and Upper Bounds: Conclusions Future Work

 \textbf{Lower Bounds: }Distributed systems is an area in computer science with a strong lower bound culture.
 This is no coincidence as lower bounds can be proved using \emph{indistinguishability} arguments, i.e. that some nodes in the system cannot distinguish two configurations, and therefore must make ``wrong'' decisions.

 Indistinguishability arguments have also been used in locality.
-In his seminal paper, Linial proved an $\Omega(\log^* \! n)$ lower bound for coloring the \emph{drosophila mela\-no\-gas\-ter} of distributed computing, the ring topology~\cite{linial92}.
+In his seminal paper, Linial proved an $\Omega(\log^* \! n)$ lower bound for coloring the ring topology ~\cite{linial92}.
 However, one cannot prove local inapproximability bounds on the ring or other highly symmetric topologies, as they allow for straight-forward purely local, constant approximation solutions.
 Take for instance the minimum vertex cover problem (MVC): In any $\delta$-regular graph, the algorithm which includes all nodes in the vertex cover is already a 2-approximation.
 Each node will cover at most $\delta$ edges, the graph has $n\delta/2$ edges, and therefore at least $n/2$ nodes need to be in a vertex cover.

-On the other extreme, asymmetric graphs often enjoy constant-time algorithms, too.
-In a tree, choosing all inner nodes yields a 2-approximation MVC.
-Similar trade-offs exist for node degrees.
-If the maximum node degree is low (constant), we can tolerate to choose all nodes, and have by definition a good (constant) approximation.
-If there are nodes with high degree, the diameter of the graph will be small, and a few communication rounds suffice to inform all nodes of the entire graph.
-Thus, our lower bound construction in Section~\ref{sec:lower} requires the construction of a ``fractal'', self-recursive graph that is neither too symmetric nor too asymmetric, and has a variety of node degrees!
+Further, also several natural asymmetric graph families enjoy constant-time algorithms.
+For example, in a tree, choosing all inner nodes yields a 2-approximation MVC.
+More generally, a similar algorithm also yields a constant MVC approximation for arbitrary graphs with bounded arboricity (i.e., graphs where all subgraphs are sparse, includes minor-closed families such as planar graphs).
+On the other extreme, also very dense graph classes have very efficient MVC algorithms.
+Graphs from such families often have small diameter and in addition, as each node can cover at most $n-1$ edges, in every graph with $\Omega(n^2)$ edges, taking all the nodes leads to a trivial constant MVC approximation.
+Thus, our lower bound construction in \Cref{sec:lower} requires the construction of a ``fractal'', self-recursive graph that is neither too symmetric nor too asymmetric, and has a variety of node degrees!
 To the best of our knowledge, not many graphs with these ``non-properties'' are known in computer science, where symmetry and regularity are often the key to a solution.